sunpy/sunpy/docs/guide/data_types/maps.rst

 Composite Maps and Overlaying Maps
 ----------------------------------

-The `Map()` method described above can also handle a list of maps.
-If a series of maps are supplied as inputs, `Map()` will return a list of maps as the output.
+The `Map <sunpy.map.map_factory.MapFactory>` method described above can also handle a list of maps.
+If a series of maps are supplied as inputs, `Map <sunpy.map.map_factory.MapFactory>` will return a list of maps as the output.
 However, if the 'composite' keyword is set to True, then a `~sunpy.map.CompositeMap` object is returned.
 This is useful if the maps are of a different type (e.g. different instruments).
 For example, to create a simple composite map::